Published May 20, 2020 –

 What happens if you keep the refund?

 If the student will resume college in the Fall, you can use the refund money toward the Fall semester.
 If the student graduated, or if return to college is in doubt, you should consider contributing the refund back to the 529 Plan.
-If you repay the refund within 60 days of when it was issued it will be treated as not having been issued.
+If you repay the refund by July 15 it will be treated as not having been issued.
 If you do not repay the refund in a timely fashion you may have taxable income and a penalty to the extent that the 529 withdrawals aren’t used for qualified expenses.

 Some colleges and universities are asking if you’d like to donate your refund.
 If you receive a refund (not from 529 Plan dollars) can you contribute the refund of room and board back to the college and take a charitable contribution deduction?